-More and more manufacturers are forming their own ideas and interpretations of what a ‘smart factory’ is and what they want it to do for them.
-But a common theme is often the need for almost all components to have additional intelligence, enabling machine-to-machine communication and interaction.
+Manufacturers are forming their own ideas and interpretations of what a ‘smart factory’ is and what they want it to do for them.
+But a common need is for critical components to have additional intelligence, enabling machine-to-machine communication and interaction.

 Industrial networks should be thought of as the foundation of the smart factory.
 Used for process control and monitoring, they utilize protocols (a set of rules that the system must adhere to) to govern the language, media and topology of the network itself.
 By using industrial networks, you can make your sensors and actuators more intelligent, which will eventually lead to better performance, more flexible manufacturing and the ability to integrate factory installations with IT systems.